gazzamc/The-Expanse-RESTful-API/README.md

 <img src="https://github.com/gazzamc/Milestone-Project-Three/raw/master/screenshots/apiTest.png" alt="API Tests">
 </p>

 I only tested the API endpoints using the **GET** method.
-As i was connected to my live database i didnt want to automate tests that would alter or delete records.
+As I was connected to my live database I didn't want to automate tests that would alter or delete records.
 Unfortunately I couldn't find a way to setup a temporary database for testing my **CRUD** functionality.
-The closest thing i found for database testing was a **Mock** module which didn't suit my needs.
+The closest thing I found for database testing was a **Mock** module which didn't suit my needs.
 It only mocked the database connection, and this wouldn't return the appropriate response the unit tests were expecting.
 ## Deployment